oneapi-src/level-zero-tests/perf_tests/ze_peak/README.md

 This Benchmark is based off the clpeak here licensed with the "unlicense": https://github.com/krrishnarraj/clpeak.

-`NOTE: Due to differences in API semantics between oneAPI Level Zero and OpenCL, this benchmark does not provide a 1:1 comparison to clpeak`
+`NOTE: Due to differences in API semantics between oneAPI Level Zero and OpenCL, this benchmark does not provide a 1:1 comparison to clpeak.`
+`In particular, Level Zero uses shared memory allocations in order to provide flexibility and ease of use in moving memory allocations between`
+`a host and device.
+Therefore, the transfer bandwidth measurements for shared memory taken below may not be directly comparable as a driver`
+`might decide to migrate an allocation between host/device based on its own heuristics such as when accessed by either entity.`

 ze_peak measures the following:
 * Global Memory Bandwidth in GigaBytes Per Second